blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

 ## Installation

-First you need to have [esphome](https://esphome.io/).
+First you need to have [Esphome](https://esphome.io/).
 If you don't, install it using the appropriate method for your situation.
 For me it was a Docker container on my small Celeron J3455 home server.

-Open esphome dashboard and start a new project.
+Open Esphome dashboard and start a new project.
 Paste the yaml.

 {% raw %}
 ```yaml